NRI Income Tax & Compliance

 What are the HUF Tax Benefits?

-The Hindu Undivided Family has a separate PAN card form for its members and is eligible to claim tax benefits of the basic exemption limit under the tax regimes.
+The Hindu Undivided Family has a separate PAN card for its members and is eligible to claim tax benefits of the basic exemption limit under the tax regimes.
 However, they are also eligible for other benefits because of an HUF.
 Such benefits are:

 Section 80D: The HUF is eligible for a deduction on health insurance premiums paid for an HUF member.